karlyanelson/karlyanelson.github.io/resume.md

 _May 2019 - Jan 2021 • St. Louis, MO_

+Worldwide Technology acquired Asynchrony Labs, and job title changed to reflect my breadth of skill in design, research, and frontend.
 Collaborated with agile development teams to manage a design system for a suite of applications across platforms.
 Led design efforts for a product used on iPhone, iPad, and web, coordinating across multiple teams to ensure cohesive user experiences.

 ### Asynchrony Labs • UX Designer